-- A.7.1 The chairman of the jury and the other jury members will be appointed by FAI-CIAG in accordance with the sporting code, general section.
-Their duties include observing and ensuring that the championship is being run in accordance with the FAI sporting code and championship rules.
+- A.7.1 The juror will be appointed by FAI-CIAG in accordance with the sporting code, general section.
+His/her duties include observing and ensuring that the championship is being run in accordance with the FAI sporting code and championship rules.
 They also rule on all formal protests.
 In the event of a replacement of any member, the new member will be appointed by the president of CIAG after consultation with the rules committee. - A.7.2 The Competition Director will publish individual results as quickly as possible by the best available method.
 The results will be marked "preliminary and subject to protest". - A.7.3 Within 30 minutes of the release of the individual results the Competitor and/or Team Manager may present a written request ("complaints") to the International Chief Judge for clarification.
 If not satisfied with the clarification, a "protest" may be filed with the Competition Director within 30 minutes after the clarification was given, accompanied by the relevant protest fee.